How Do You Communicate with Amazon? The (Relatively) New Case of the Pre-POA (Plan of Action)

 Interested in Pre-POA, Amazon communication best practices, and how to avoid seller suspensions?
-Read on and also catch me live at the Seller Velocity Conference in NYC on April 26!
+Read on.

 Some sellers see the new Plan of Action requests as evidence of Amazon’s seriousness surrounding the “Pre-Suspension POA” process.
 How do you interpret crucial account communication from Seller Performance and then put together the right response to save your account?
 It’s important to understand the best methods for communicating with the Amazon teams assessing your POA.
 According to the Outreach teams handling the calls to sellers and to the messages requesting these plans, you may only have two real chances to get this right.
 It’s imperative that you understand the dos and don’ts.